 Invest in good lighting

-Good lighting can do a lot for your basement.
+A well-designed basement lighting system may do a lot for your space.
 It can create an illusion of space and improve the overall atmosphere inside.
 Invest in good lighting to make a drastic yet minimal cost improvement for your living space.
 You can also use small or full-size windows as an entry of light.

 Tips to Remember in Adding Value to Your Basement